Zywave/booster/src/_areas/design-system/visuals/iconography.md

 ### Remove or delete icons

 Two icons may be used to signify something that can be removed/deleted: zui-delete and zui-remove.\
 The zui-delete icon (trash can) should be used sparingly and is often associated with a more permanent delete.
 We recommend using this in situations where there is only one delete action on the page.
 It appears most often alongside text within a button, but it can also be used alone within an icon button.
-This icons should be ZUI Red 500 to indicate a destructive action when clicked, and should never be ZUI Gray 800 when used in this context.\
+This icon should be ZUI Red 500 to indicate a destructive action when clicked, and should never be ZUI Gray 800 when used in this context.\
 The zui-remove (X) icon is used more frequently and can indicate the ability to remove or permanently delete something.
 Zui-remove is the preferred icon when there is one or more delete/remove actions on the page.
 For example, it is often seen in tables to delete a row or to remove filters and selections in a dropdown.
 Consider using ZUI Red 500 to indicate a destructive action when clicked.

 <center>